thycotic/ss-docs/authentication/configuring-saml-sso/index.md

    ![image-20200610152423326](images/image-20200610152423326.png)

 1. Click the **Upload Certificate** button to upload the certificate used for SS's HTTPS configuration.

+   What type of certificate can be used?

+   - The uploaded SAML certificate requires a `.pfx` file format.

+   - For on-premises instances: The uploaded certificate should match the one used for SS's HTTPS configuration, **or** it can be created as a self-signed certificate using the PowerShell script [here](https://github.com/thycotic/extrabits/blob/master/Generate-Cert.ps1).

+   - For Secret Server Cloud users: Generate your own certificate using the same PowerShell script.

+      > **Note:** Run the referenced PowerShell script as an administrator on a machine with .NET 4.5 or above and replace the variables in the script as directed.
+Your certificate is created in the directory from which you run the script.
+The subject name on the certificate is irrelevant, though for on-premises instances it typically matches the URL of the instance.

 1. Locate your certificate `.pfx` file and select it.

 1. Click the **Open** button.
 The new certificate appears.